tyrchen/quenya/README.md

 - Postprocessors:
   - [x] response validator to validate the response body and headers (for dev/testing purpose)

+Quenya will also generate property testing, it will use `Plug.Test` and `StreamData` to build tests.
+Requests (url, query, request headers and request body) will be generated and then sent to generated `Router`, then it will use the response schema to validate the result.
+Currently the testing only covers happy path.

 Quenya will also provide a set of modules, plugs, test helpers to help you build REST APIs easily.

 ## How to use Quenya?